pccouper/trixie/README.md

 ## SVG files used for development

-Several folders include Inkscape svg files (not plain svg) with the additional tag _detailed.
+The wallpaper and login folders include Inkscape svg files (not plain svg) with the additional tag _detailed.
 These contain additional elements not needed for the final design (e.g. palettes).
 It is easier to edit these and then save-as to the final file.

-grub.svg: no additional elements relative to grub.png, but saved for editing purposes.
-Similar for isolinux.svg and syslinux.svg.
+Similarly, the working svg files used to create the designs are included for the bootscreen and installer folders, but the png and rle files are the final versions.

 ## components: files used only in developing the composition